anik31/stocks/README.md

 * JavaScript

 ## Features
-1. Empty string validation.
+1. Empty input validation.
 2. Background image based on the result.
-3. Output text color set in javascript.
+3. Use of CSS in JS.

 ## Project setup
 1. Clone this repository